Eagles' Classroom Teacher and Director of Education

 Wolves' Classroom Teacher

-2019-2020 starts the third year of my time at Roots Community and first as Director.
-I have lived in the Chelan Valley for over 11 years with my husband Andrew and three girls Lana, Brynn and Indy who is a student at Roots.
+This year will be my fourth year at Roots Community School.
+I have lived in the Chelan Valley for over 12 years with my husband Andrew and three girls Lana, Brynn and Indy, who is a student at Roots.
 I value education, a love of learning, and am inspired daily by the students and staff around me.

 I grew up in Montana and lived for part of my childhood in Eugene, Oregon.
-My time in Oregon showed me the value of project-based learning.
+During my time in Eugene I was fortunate enough to participate in an extended studies course.
+This course taught me the value of project-based learning.
 These years formed my belief that education can and should happen not only within the classroom walls but also far outside the classroom.
 I’ve spent most of my adult life working with children in some capacity.
-Some of my formative years were the years I spent at the College Settlement of Philadelphia working as an outdoor education teacher where I witnessed the impact of experiential education and realized it should be a vital part of every child’s learning process.
+Some of my formative years were the years I spent at the College Settlement of Philadelphia working as an outdoor education teacher where I witnessed firsthand the impact of experiential education and realized it should be a vital part of every child’s learning process.

 I love working at Roots as it incorporates experiential learning with project based education, focusing on the whole child while still offering quality education.
-The staff is dedicated to high standards and teaching to each individual child.
+The staff is dedicated to teaching to each individual child.
 I couldn’t ask for a better place to educate my own child.

 Bears' Classroom Teacher